MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-working-clothes-instruments-accounting.md

 ## Set up issue and usage rates for items

-Use the **Issue and usage rates** page to define the types of issue and usage rates that determine which working clothes and special rigging items that are issued to employees.
+Use the **Issue and usage rates** page to define the usage rates for types of rates that determine which working clothes and special rigging items that are issued to employees.

 1. Go to **Fixed assets (Russia)** \> **Setup** \> **Working clothes/Special riggings/NVFA** \> **Issue and usage rates**.
 2. In the **Type of rate** field, select the identification code for the issue rate.